 - Freshman On-Track was designed to be predictive of high school graduation-NOT of either college enrollment or college success.
-Standardized test scores and GPAs are much better indicators of the latter. - The Freshman On-Track rate will tell us how many of a given school's freshmen were On Track, but not how close a given student was to the FOT "cutoffs"-i.e. it will NOT tell us: - o How many more credits/fewer failures off-track students needed to be OnTrack - How far beyond "On Track" baseline cutoffs On-Track students were, in terms of credit accumulation - Without deeper analysis, FOT will not indicate why a student was off track, i.e. whether it was because s/he did not attempt enough credits, or because s/he did not pass enough credits. - FOT cannot directly answer any questions about student attendance, nor does it incorporate such data. - FOT will not tell you anything about what happens to students who have been retained, i.e. are second-time freshmen. - Also, keep in mind that FOT rates are highly dependent on: - Ability level and work habits of incoming students - Grading policies at individual high schools
+Standardized test scores and GPAs are much better indicators of the latter. - Freshman On-Track will tell us how many of a given school's freshmen were on track, but not how close a given student or given student was to the FOT "cutoffs"-i.e. it will NOT tell us: - o How many more credits/fewer failures off-track students needed to be on-track - How far beyond "On Track" baseline cutoffs on-track students were, in terms of credit accumulation - Without deeper analysis, FOT will not indicate why a student was off-track, i.e. whether it was because s/he did not attempt enough credits, or because s/he did not pass enough credits. - FOT cannot directly answer any questions about student attendance, nor does it incorporate such data. - FOT will not tell you anything about what happens to students who have been retained, i.e. are second-time freshmen. - Also, keep in mind that FOT rates are highly dependent on: - o Ability level and work habits of incoming students - Grading policies at individual high schools

-How is Freshman On-Track data used within Chicago Public Schools?
+How is Freshman On-Track data used within CPS?